Skip to content

 Add LAG interface → assign member ports → set LACP mode: Active

-Requirements: all member ports must have the same speed, duplex, and VLAN configuration.
+Requirements: assign the same speed, duplex, and VLAN configuration to member ports.
 Maximum 8 ports per LAG (varies by switch model).

-A LAG with one failed member link still passes traffic on the remaining links — but at reduced bandwidth.
-Monitoring member port status catches this before it causes congestion.
+A LAG with 1 inoperable member link still passes traffic on the remaining links — but at reduced bandwidth.
+Monitoring member port status catches this condition before congestion occurs.

 # pip install netmiko